Israeli airstrike hits Latakia: Syrian state media | DW | 28.12.2021

 Syria's state-run Al-Ikhbariyah TV reported damage to a hospital, some residential buildings and shops following the attack.

-An unidentified Syrian official told SANA that firefighters had been working to extinguish the flames for nearly an hour after the attack.
+An unidentified Syrian official was quoted by SANA as saying that firefighters had been working to extinguish the flames for nearly an hour after the attack.

-The British-based Syrian Observatory for Human Rights confirmed the strikes and said it was the 28th attack on Syria since the beginning of this year.

 There has been no comment from the Israeli military, which rarely discusses its operations targeting Syrian territory.